 - Bilingual Home Call Center Jobs

-Geographic Requirements of Call Center Work
+Geographic Requirements for Call Center Work

-Obviously, for a brick-and-mortar call center you have to live within commuting distance.
-However, even home call centers usually have location requirements, usually a certain state or country.
+Even home call centers usually have location requirements, usually a certain state or country.